iomicroservices/baselink-nuxt/content/services/tradespeople/carpenter/index.md

     icon: mdi:currency-gbp

   - label: "Are your carpenters vetted and insured?"
     content: "Yes – all carpenters are fully insured and carefully vetted.
 We run background checks, interview each candidate, and assess their experience before they join BaseLink.
-But it doesn’t stop there – we collect ongoing feedback after every clean to make sure only the best stick around.
+But it doesn’t stop there – we collect ongoing feedback after every job to make sure only the best stick around.
 So you get safe, reliable service every time."
     icon: mdi:shield-account

   - label: "Can I cancel or reschedule a carpentry appointment?"
     content: "No stress – you’re in control.
-You can cancel or reschedule your booking anytime up to 24 hours before the clean, free of charge.
+You can cancel or reschedule your booking anytime up to 24 hours before the job, free of charge.
 Just log in to your account and manage everything online in a few clicks.
 Need to make a last-minute change?
 We’ll do our best to help – just get in touch."
     icon: mdi:calendar-remove-outline

   - label: "What if something goes wrong or I’m not happy with the job?"